wklchris/sphinx-simrofy-theme/ReadMe.md

 <img src="./logo.png" alt="Simrofy logo" width="100" style="display: block; margin-left: auto; mergin-right: auto">

-Simrofy has NOT been prepared for wide distribution. *Now it is only avaliable on TestPypi* and you can install \& upgrade it via pip (see dependency):
+Simrofy has NOT been prepared for wide distribution. *Now it is still in beta*.

 -----